+Education and training is a key component to becoming an early childhood education provider.
 Community Coordinated Care for Children, Inc. (4C) is the Training Coordinating Agency (TCA) for Circuits 9 & 18 for the Florida Department of Children and Families (DCF).
-Education provides state-mandated training to child care providers in Brevard, Orange, Osceola and Seminole counties.
+We provide state-mandated training and competency exams to child care providers in Brevard, Orange, Osceola and Seminole counties to promote the further education of teachers and other educational professionals.

 To login to the DCF Child Care Training System, click here